HomeToyotaToyota RAV4

 2012 Toyota RAV4 Pricing

-The Kelley Blue Book Fair Purchase Price for any individual used vehicle can vary greatly according to mileage, condition, location, and other factors.
-The prices here reflect what buyers are currently paying for used 2012 Toyota RAV4 models in typical condition when purchasing from a dealership.
-These prices are updated weekly.
+The Kelley Blue Book Fair Purchase Price for any individual used vehicle can vary greatly according to mileage, condition, location, and other factors, but here's a general idea of what buyers are currently paying for used 2012 Toyota RAV4 models when purchasing from a dealership.

 Driving the Toyota RAV4